International sanctions against Syria: Readmission of Syria to the Arab League

 In early April 2023, Saudi Arabia had invited Syria's Assad to the Arab leaders summit.
 Saudi Foreign Minister Prince Faisal bin Farhan will travel to Damascus to discuss further steps to readmit Syria to the Arab League and reduce economic sanctions.
 The summit is scheduled for 19 May 2023.
 At the same time, Egypt was also in advanced talks with Bashar al-Assad when Egyptian Foreign Minister Sameh Shoukry met his Syrian counterpart in Cairo.

 On 7 May 2023, Syria was readmitted to the Arab league after a vote in Cairo before the scheduled meeting in Saudi Arabia later that month.
 Earlier, Kuwait and Qatar had opposed al-Assad's presence at the Arab League summit.
-The regional normalization effort had caught the U.S. and its European allies by surprise, as they were opposing an “Arab-led political path” in solving the crisis.
+The regional normalization effort had caught the US and its European allies by surprise, as they were opposing an “Arab-led political path” in solving the crisis.
 According to the statement, al-Assad would be allowed to the meeting on 19 May 2023, if "he wishes to do so".
 Despite a critical stance by Jordan towards readmission of Syria to the alliance, the new political process was dubbed the “Jordanian Initiative”.
 Nevertheless, Syria remained under western sanctions after millions of Syrians had been displaced or sought refuge in Jordan and European countries during the civil war.
 The changes to the relations between Syria and other Arab States would allow many of them to return to their homeland, according to the announcements made earlier by Jordanian and Saudi officials.
 Later, Anwar Gargash, a diplomat from the United Arab Emirates, argued that the Assad's government failure to take advantage of this lifeline offered in 2023 by the Arab states was fundamental to its collapse in 2024.